axelchalon/axelchalon.github.io/0-book-review/_posts/2025-05-20-essentialism-greg-mc-keown-summary.md

 ^
 - **Make clear decisions and commit**, in order to prevent constantly questioning yourself (decision fatigue). (× [Clear Thinking (rules to prevent decision fatigue)]({% link 0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md %}#^rules-to-prevent-decision-fatigue))
 	- **Fewer decisions — better made.**
-- **Reduce priorities.** If everything is a priority, nothing is.
+- <a name="^reduce-priorities"></a>**Reduce priorities.** If everything is a priority, nothing is.
 You cannot have five priorities going on at once.
 For most of history, 'priority' was used exclusively in the singular.
 	- **Focus yields results.** Instead of spreading oneself too thin and making a bit of progress if many directions; concert your efforts and make significant progress in one direction.
 "The success that results from making a consistent set of choices." **Less but better.**
 - "**Shift the ratio of activity to meaning"** (× busy-work) (× [OKRs (output instead of activity)]({% link 0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md %}#^output-instead-of-activity); [Naval (be paid for your output, not your input)]({% link 0-book-review/_posts/2024-07-25-almanack-naval-ravikant-summary.md %}#^paid-for-output-not-input))
 - <a name="^most-important-knowing"></a>**If you don't know what's the most important, then the most important is to figure it out.**